bbdataviz/Emotional-Engagement-in-Narrative-Medical-Visualization/README.md

 The project analyzes physiological and behavioral responses to two interactive Hyperemesis gravidarum (HG) data stories:

 - an individual character-driven narrative
-- a generalized population-focused narrative
+- a generalized narrative perspective

 The repository contains selected preprocessing workflows, statistical analysis scripts, and summary datasets related to the accompanying master’s thesis.